M.A. – Russian, East European, and Central Asian Studies

 REECAS Graduate Certificate

 The Ellison Center at the Henry M. Jackson School is proud to announce the new Graduate Certificate in Russian, East European, Central Asia Studies (REECAS).
-The program is designed for graduate students to acquire in-depth knowledge of REECA regions and to develop interdisciplinary analytical and academic skills by taking sixteen student-credit hours at the 500 level or above.
-Students will have the opportunity to work with over 60 faculty members who are nationally recognized leaders in the REECA field.
+The program is designed for graduate students to acquire in-depth knowledge of REECAS regions and to develop interdisciplinary analytical and academic skills by taking sixteen student-credit hours at the 500 level or above.
+Students will have the opportunity to work with over 60 faculty members who are nationally recognized leaders in the REECAS field.
 The Certificate will be an added qualification for students already pursuing professional, masters, or doctoral degrees.

 Who is Eligible: